Theta Nullvalues of Supersingular Abelian varieties: Examples

-\begin{exmpl} We used our method to implement an algorithm that constructs Moret-Bailly families.
-Instead of using the method of Section \ref{SecInvCon} we used a formula of Moret-Bailly \cite[Theorem 4.18]{AP}.
-The two methods are different although the theory has a large overlap.
-Using the explicit formula is more efficient in general.
-However you will notice a difference if you calculate generic fibers.
-Our algorithm is able to compute $\vartheta_{a,b}^2$ of the generic fiber of these families.
-Using a formula of Rosenhain one can construct a hyperelliptic curve from the $\vartheta_{a,b}^2$.
+\begin{exmpl} We used our method to implement an algorithm that computes Moret-Bailly families.
+Instead of using the method of Section \ref{SecInvCon} in [ \hyperref[AlgMain]{Main algorithm} step (6)], we used a formula of Moret-Bailly \cite[Theorem 4.18]{AP}.
+This means that then steps (1)-(6) from the \hyperref[AlgMain]{main algorithm} are then exactly the same as (loc. cit., Algorithm 2 steps (1)-(7)).
+Our algorithm is able to compute $\vartheta_{a,b}^2$ for the generic fiber of these families.
+Using a formula of Rosenhain one can compute a hyperelliptic curve from the $\vartheta_{a,b}^2$.
 Rosenhain's formula a priori is an analytic formula over $\mathbb{C}$, nevertheless these formulas are valid over any algebraically closed field of characteristic not $2$ by \cite[p.
 31]{KRR}.
 But, since Rosenhain's formula determines only the ramification points, the resulting hyperelliptic model is of the form $\mathcal{C}_{\text{gen}}:y^2=c f(x)$ with an undetermined constant $c\in k(t)$.
 Therefore the curve is only determined up to a quadratic twist.
 The constant $c$ can be determined up to $c_0\in k^\times$ by noting that the Jacobian of $\mathcal{C}_{\text{gen}}$ has everywhere good reduction.
-We did not implement that however.
+We did not implement that, however.
 We used our algorithm to compute the (quadratic twist of the) generic fiber of some Moret-Bailly families.
 The following table indicates the elliptic curve $E$ and the matrix $H$ describing the polarization.
-To explain the notation: We use that $E$ is the reduction of a CM elliptic curve and $i, \zeta_3, \sqrt{-2}$ denotes the endomorphisms obtained by reduction mod $p$.
+To explain the notation: We use that $E$ is the reduction of a CM elliptic curve and $i, \zeta_3$, resp. $\sqrt{-2}$ denotes the endomorphism obtained by reduction mod $p$.
 See \cite[Proposition 2.3.1(ii)]{Silverman} for the elliptic curve with CM by $\mathbb{Z}[\sqrt{-2}]$ we used.